Probely/farcaster-onprem-agent/README.md

 # Installation

-The agent is a simple Docker container.
-It should run on any system with a working Docker installation.
+The agent runs on a Docker container.
+It should work on any system with a functional Docker installation.

 You should have a `probely-onprem-agent-<id>.run` file, which is an installer script tailored to your specific Agent.